KyNorthstar/blog/_posts/Migrated/2016-12-31-Migrated-Disclaimer.md

   - Separator
 ---

-All the posts below this one were written before I made this blog, migrated here from what might be called an older blog of mine, _Ben has opinions_.
+All the posts below this one were written before I made this blog, migrated here from what might be called an older blog of mine.